 - Series of lectures and programs on regional history

 The Friends sponsor two volunteer appreciation lunch or brunch events per year.
-We have 180 volunteers helping with our community outreach programs, and we are always looking for new volunteers to help!
+We have over 100 volunteers helping with our community outreach programs, and we are always looking for new volunteers to help!

 BCFOL Volunteers provide support to the following programs and more: